What Does Wabi Sabi Mean?

 Wabi Sabi is an invitation to accept our finite nature with serenity; through total dissolution we become infinite.

-Wabi Sabi in photography (and art)
+Wabi Sabi for photography (and art) - my takeaways